Houses for Sale Jarvis Ontario

 Jarvis, Ontario is actually a community within Haldimand County.
 It is located in the southwestern part of the area where Ontario Highway 6 and Ontario Highway 3 meet.
 During World War II, Jarvis was the location of the No. 1 Bombing & Gunnery School operated by the Royal Canadian Air Force.
 These days, the area is known more for agriculture than any other industry.
 Out of the 45,608 people who live in Haldimand County, just over 1000 are residents of Jarvis, making it a small, but welcoming community.

-Real Estate in Jarvis, Ontario
+Real Estate for Sale in Jarvis, Ontario

 Haldimand County occupies more than 1,250 square kilometres on the northern shore of Lake Erie.
 Municipal restructuring caused the previous county of Haldimand-Norfolk to separate, dissolve, and reform into Haldimand County and Norfolk County respectively.
 Though it kept its county name, the entirety of Haldimand County is considered to be a city and each former village or township within it is a community.
 Jarvis is a small community on the west end of Haldimand County and its nearest neighbours are Hagersville, Caledonia, Port Dover, and Cayuga.